 * Ministry says group tried to bomb civilian targets

-* Police recently raided suspected Hizb ut-Tahrir activists' flats
+* Police recently raided suspected Hizb ut-Tahrir activists'

 By Thomas Grove

 MOSCOW, Nov 16 Russia said on Friday nine

 suspected militants were charged with belonging to outlawed